model-checking/kani/docs/src/rustc-hacks.md

 ```

 Finally lsp-mode can run rust-analyzer via TRAMP for remote
-development. **We found it to be unstable as of 2022-06**.
-If you want
+development. **We found this way of using rust-analyzer to be unstable
-to give it a try you will need to add a new LSP client for that remote
+as of 2022-06**.
+If you want to give it a try you will need to add a
-with the following code.
+new LSP client for that remote with the following code.
 ```elisp
 (lsp-register-client
   (make-lsp-client